rlancaster96/motif-mark/readme.md

  Aware of ambiguous nucleotides and inclusive of 'n's in sequence. e.g., 'ygcy' will match to 'tgnc'.

+also automatically generates a fasta file with one line per sequence.

 to do:
 fix motif colors